spotinst/help/src/docs/ocean/tutorials/manage-virtual-nd-groups-aks.md

 This list lets you track live data per virtual node group and contains the following information:
 *  ID: The identification code of the virtual node group.
 *  Name: The user-defined name of the virtual node group.
-(If a virtual node group were defined without a name, it would appear as Unnamed).
+(If a virtual node group was defined without a name, it would appear as Unnamed).
 *  Resource Allocation: Percent of defined CPU, Memory, and GPU currently used by the virtual node group.
 *  Running Pods: Number of pods used by the virtual node group.
 *  Nodes: Number of nodes used by the virtual node group.